icopy-site/awesome/docs/awesome/htaccess.md

 ```

 ### Prevent Framing the Site
-This prevents the website to be framed (https://github.com/phanan/htaccess/blob/master/i.e. put into an `iframe` tag), when still allows framing for a specific URI.
+This prevents the website to be framed (i.e. put into an `iframe` tag), when still allows framing for a specific URI.
 ``` apacheconf
 SetEnvIf Request_URI "/starry-night" allow_framing=true
 Header set X-Frame-Options SAMEORIGIN env=!allow_framing